databikers/drumset/README.md

     - `retriesLimit` (number): The maximum number of retries for the node.
     - `timeoutBetweenRetries` (number): The time in milliseconds to wait between retries.
     - `compensatorNode` (string): The name of the node to call for compensation if this node fails.
+  - `scaling` (object, optional): Additional processing options for the node:
+    - `minNodes`: The min count of concurrent nodes that use one queue.
-  - `scalingFactor` (number, optional): The count of concurrent nodes that use one queue.
+    - `maxNodes`: The max count of concurrent nodes that use one queue.
 This determines how many instances of this node can run concurrently.
+    - `queueSizeScalingThreshold`: threshold of the queue size to run the horizontal scaling

 #### `process(startNode, facts)`